As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Therefore, the mineral’s color and the streak’s color are not always the same.
+Therefore, the mineral’s and streak’s colors are not always the same.
 Some mineral colors are created due to impurities or structural defects.

 However, these characteristics don’t influence the streak color.
-That is why the streak test allows for identifying the mineral or differentiation between similar-looking species.
+That is why the streak test allows for the identification of minerals or differentiation between similar-looking species.

 The streak test helps differentiate between: